 A whole host of sample content is displayed on the page so you can see the effect you are having on the posts.
 Click the Theme link, top left, and select one of them to see what it looks like on the samples.

-save Browse until you find one you like, and then click on Save Changes.
+then click on Save Changes.
 If you are worried you’ve done the wrong thing, hit Cancel, and start again.

 Tumblr suggests you follow some people next, but I’ll leave that one to you.
 Click the blue X in the top right of the message, and take control back.